17 Oct Blue Light

 For three days I dreamed of that voice.

-“Dad!!”
-I half-scream and rush to the landing, looking down over the banister through vision that swam with tears.
+“Dad!”
+I half-scream and rush to the landing, looking down over the banister through vision obscured by tears.
 He was looking up at me, I couldn’t tell if he was smiling or not, but I rushed down the steps and towards him with a hysterical laugh of relief.
 I stopped dead when I came closer to him.

 His face was a deep red and covered in blisters.
 His arms looked burned like they were held over a stove.
-His shirt was torn, and covered in soot and, and maybe, blood.
+His shirt was torn and covered in soot, and maybe blood.

 “It’s alright,” he said.
 “Come give me a hug.”